Small protests appear in Havana over islandwide blackout

 Doug Madory, director of internet analysis at Kentik Inc., a network intelligence company, describes it as a “total internet blackout” that started at 00:30 GMT.

-At a protest on Primellef Street, police arrived but demonstrators remained on one of the corners.
-About 10 blocks away, on the Calzada del Cerro, other protesters surrounded a work team trying to repair a pole and a light transformer.
+At a protest on Calzada del Cerro, protesters surrounded a work team trying to repair a pole and a light transformer.

-In July 2021, Cuba saw its largest social protests in decades.
+Repeated blackouts on the already fragile grid were among the causes of Cuba's largest social protests in decades in July 2021.
 Thousands of people, weary of power failures and shortages of goods exacerbated by the pandemic and U.S. sanctions, turned out in cities across the island to vent their anger and some also lashed out at the government.
 Hundreds were arrested and prosecuted, prompting harsh criticism of the administration of President Miguel Diaz-Canel.

+Cubans on Thursday complained that the outages forced them to throw out refrigerated meat and other goods that is costly or hard to find.

-The government has not said what percentage of the population remained without electricity, but electrical authorities said only 10% of Havana’s 2 million people had power Thursday.
+The government has not said what percentage of the overall population remained without electricity as of early Friday, but electrical authorities said only 10% of Havana’s 2 million people had power Thursday.

-Earlier Thursday, Ivette Garrido shared how she hurried last week to get the 6 kilograms (13 pounds) of subsidized chicken allotted to her family by Cuba’s government and put it in the freezer, happy to have meat to get through Hurricane Ian.

-Now she is considering giving the chicken to her three dogs before it goes bad as a huge power blackout caused by the storm extends beyond two days and everything in her freezer thaws amid scorching temperatures.

 Authorities have promised to work without rest to address the issue.

-“We have never been so long without electricity,” Garrido said.
-“They put it at 24 hours, at 36, but it’s already been more than 48.
-It’s criminal.
-Who is responsible for this?”

-She has placed bottles of frozen water that had been in the freezer next to the chicken, along with some pork and sausages, to try to preserve the meat longer.
-A fan and television also await the return of electricity.

-Calls by AP to a dozen people in Cuba’s main cities — Holguín, Guantánamo, Matanzas, Ciego de Ávila, Camagüey and Santiago — found similar problems to Havana, with most reporting their neighborhoods were still without electricity.
+Calls by AP to a dozen people in Cuba’s main cities — Holguín, Guantánamo, Matanzas, Ciego de Ávila, Camagüey and Santiago — found problems similar to those in Havana, with most reporting their neighborhoods were still without electricity.

 Authorities say the total blackout happened because of a failure in the connections between Cuba’s three regions — west, center and east — caused by Ian’s winds.